origamist3ve/F1-DreamLap/README.md

 - Mongoose – ODM for modeling and interacting with MongoDB

+- ChatGPT - Structuring the CSS for the pages

 **Frontend:**

 - EJS – Templating engine for dynamic HTML generation